In most people’s ideal world, you and your partner would both have orgasms during sex.

-Kegels are probably the most difficult exercise to understand and get right.
-Many online articles showing men how to last longer in bed talk about doing kegels, but don’t usually cover them in much detail.
+Kegel exercises are probably the most difficult exercise to understand and get right.
+Many online articles mention kegels, but don’t usually cover them in much detail.

-For example here are some key facts about kegels you don’t normally hear:
+Here are some key facts about kegels you might not know:

-- Doing them can make premature ejaculation worse if you do them incorrectly.
+- Doing them incorrectly can make premature ejaculation worse.

 - Kegels aren’t about strengthening the Pubococcygeus muscles.
 It’s about developing strength, tone and control of the Bulbocavernosus muscle mainly.

 - Kegels is only a last line of defense to hold back ejaculation.
 At all other times during sex you need to keep your pelvic floor relaxed.

 - Reverse kegels are also important to balance the training you do, and can help your pelvic floor remain relaxed during sex.

 I’ve left this until last because I know many guys don’t feel comfortable about discussing this with their doctor.
 However, your doctor can give you qualified advice, based on your personal medical history.